I’m not so sure if the Philippines has a national bread but if it does, it would be pandesal.

 - ¼ c. of fine bread crumbs

 - Prepare the dough following the instructions for the basic bread recipe click and print that recipe too).

 - After the dough has risen, transfer to a lightly floured working surface.
 Roll into a log then cut into four equal pieces.
 This is for convenience and easier handling.

 - Take one portion of dough and roll again into a log.
 Cut into six pieces.
 Do the same for the other three portions of the dough.
 You now have 24 pieces of dough.

 - Roll each piece of dough in bread crumbs.
 Arrange on a baking tray at least an inch apart.
 Leave to rise for 30 to 45 minutes.

 - About 10 minutes before the dough is done rising, preheat the oven to 325F.

 - Bake the pandesal for 25 to 30 minutes or until nicely browned outside.

-- The pandesal should be lightly crusty outside but soft inside.
+- The pandesal should be lightly crusty outside but soft and slightly chewy inside.
 Serve warm.
 With butter or cheese.
 Or split and fill with all your favorite fillings.